 Documents to help in times of illness

-Durable Power of Attorney.
-Appoint someone you trust to have the authority to pay your bills or manage your finances if you’re unable.
-It kicks in when your doctor says you’re not able handle these responsibilities any longer and lasts for as long as you’re sick.
+Durable power of attorney.
+Appoint someone you trust to have the authority to pay your bills or manage your finances if your doctor says you can’t handle these responsibilities any longer.
+The durable power of attorney is active as long as you’re sick.

-Living Will.
-This is also called a Declaration of a Desire for a Natural Death.
+Living will.
+This is also called a declaration of a desire for a natural death.
 It allows you to specify whether you want your life prolonged by artificial means if there is no reasonable hope for recovery.
 This document is limited to withholding life support.
-Having this document in place takes the burden off your loved ones from having to make this difficult decision.
+Having this information in place takes the burden off of your loved ones for making this difficult decision.

-Healthcare Power of Attorney.
-More detailed than a Living Will, use this document to name someone to make medical decisions for you if you’re unable to speak for yourself.
+Health care power of attorney.
+More detailed than a living will, use this document to name someone to make medical decisions for you if you’re unable to speak for yourself.
 The individual you name is known as the attorney-in-fact.
-They will work with your healthcare providers to manage your care and carry out your wishes regarding medical treatment and procedures.
+Your appointed person will work with your health care providers to manage your care and carry out your wishes regarding medical treatment and procedures.

 Will.
-This is also called a Last Will and Testament.
-Here, you can detail your final wishes for all your assets (e.g. home, car, jewelry, collectibles).
+This is also known as a last will and testament.
+Here, you can detail your final wishes for all your assets (e.g., home, car, jewelry, collectibles).
 Most importantly, if you have minor children or disabled adult children, you can name a guardian for them.
 You can also make arrangements for your pets.
-With advanced planning, you may be able to help reduce any debts and taxes that will need to be paid after your death.
+With advance planning, you may be able to help reduce any debts and taxes that may need to be paid after your death.

-Letter of Last Instruction.
-In addition to your will, it is a good idea to write a letter of last instruction.
-This is a great way to tell your loved ones where they can find any important items and documents you have in safe keeping.
+Letter of last instruction.
+In addition to your will, it’s a good idea to write a letter of last instruction.
+This is a simple way to tell your loved ones where they can find any important items and documents you have in safekeeping.
 It also gives you the opportunity to provide any specific burial instructions you may have.